palantir/atlasdb/docs/source/services/timelock_service/service-management.rst

 Step 1: Shut Down Clients
 -------------------------

-Shut down all instances of the TimeLock client.
+Shut down all instances of the TimeLock client for which you wish to change the namespace.
-This is done to ensure that the timestamp bound does not advance further while we are doing the other step.
+This is done to ensure that the timestamp bound does not advance further while we are doing the other steps.
+Leave TimeLock running; you'll need it for the remaining steps.

 Step 2: Get a Fresh Timestamp for the Old Namespace
 ---------------------------------------------------